 Can you see?
 The choice and the… madness are endless.

-Simplicity is the elixir of music.
+Simplicity is the Elixir of Music

 Just pick an edition and start playing; yes, you’ve read it right.
 Any edition would do.
 Is this an oversimplification?
 Yes, it is.
 Why?
 Because, generally editors are mere… editors, and, of course, are human.
 Often, they are well read and scholarly efficient people; well, perhaps more so than most of us, who haven’t published any editions in print.
 Do you have?
 And yes, every editor is different and every editor can be wrong or right.
 Every editor has their own advantages and disadvantages.
 There’s no perfection and there is no perfect editor.
 Typographical errors together with personal or universal musical preferences cannot count as legitimate reasons for dismissing an edition or an editor for that matter.

 It would be such an unfair situation for the composer and for music in general to reach editorial ultimatums and absolute certainties.
 Uncertainty is what drives music forward and glorifies its ever-changing medium.
-Static is not healthy.